Apple Park: Construction

 During construction, the building's structure was started by Skanska and DPR, but they were removed from the job for undisclosed reasons.
-The firms Rudolph and Sletten and Holder Construction completed the structure, envelope, and interior buildout.
-Truebeck Construction (then known as BNBTBuilders) worked on the exterior landscaping, Steve Jobs Theater, and the health and fitness center; McCarthy Building Companies built the parking garage; and Granite Construction performed road widening and utility work.
+Apple hired Rudolph and Sletten and Holder Construction as its new general contractors, and they completed the structure, envelope, and interior buildout.
+Truebeck Construction (then known as BNBTBuilders) worked on the exterior landscaping, Steve Jobs Theater, and the health and fitness center; a joint venture of BNBTBuilders and Webcor Builders worked on an adjacent group of research and development buildings; McCarthy Building Companies built the parking garage; and Granite Construction performed road widening and utility work.
+The project created approximately 13,000 full-time construction jobs.

-The facade panes are produced by Bavarian company Josef Gartner.
+The facade panes are produced by Bavarian companies Josef Gartner and Sedak.
+The latter company is a subsidiary of Seele GmbH; Apple had previously worked with Seele, an expert on glass facades, for some of its more prominent Apple Stores such as the one on 5th Avenue in New York City.
+David Nicholl and Partners delivered the M&E works.

 Costs

 The land cost was estimated at $160 million.
-In 2011, the budget for Apple's Campus 2 was less than $3 billion.
+In 2011, the budget for Apple Campus 2 was less than $3 billion.
 However, in 2013 the total cost was estimated to be closer to $5 billion.

 Energy source

-The campus is one of the most energy-efficient buildings in the world, and the main building, Steve Jobs Theater, and fitness center are all LEED Platinum certified.
+The campus was announced as one of the most energy-efficient buildings in the world, and the main building, Steve Jobs Theater, and fitness center are all LEED Platinum certified.
 In an April 2018 press release, Apple announced that it had switched to being powered entirely by renewable energy.
 The solar panels installed on the roof of the campus can generate 17 megawatts of power, sufficient to power 75% during peak daytime, and making it one of the largest solar roofs of the world.
 The other 4 megawatts are generated onsite using Bloom Energy Server fuel cells, which are powered by biofuel or natural gas.
 The air flows freely between the inside and outside of the building, providing natural ventilation and obviating the need for HVAC systems during nine months of the year.